mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 Before you start experimenting with the end-to-end process, make sure that you have covered the following prerequisites:

 * You have access to a (remote) PostgreSQL database with the `pgvector` extension available.
-* You have configured the connection to the above database in the OpenAI Showcase App.
+* You have configured the connection to the above database in the OpenAI showcase App.

 If you have access to an Amazon Web Services (AWS) account, Mendix recommends you use a [free-tier RDS](https://aws.amazon.com/rds/faqs/#product-faqs#amazon-rds-faqs#free-tier) setup described in the [Creating a PostgreSQL Database with Amazon RDS](#rds-database) section.
 This is convenient, since PostgreSQL databases in Amazon RDS by default have the required extension available.